timeplus-io/docs/docs/quickstart-ingest-api.md

-# Push data to Timeplus Cloud
+# Push data to Timeplus

 You can call the ingestion REST API to push data to Timeplus, with any preferred languages.

 With the recent enhancements of the ingest API, in many cases, you can configure other systems to push data directly to Timeplus via webhook, without writing code.